openai/openai-python/README.md

 and using the GPT-4o Model using openai and dotenv modules.
 Congratulations!
 ```

-### 💡 **Explanation:**

-Here's how you use the library to talk to the AI models.
-Think of this like having a conversation with your smart robot assistant.
-You set up the connection, ask it to say something, and then it responds.
-Let's break it down:

-1. First, you import the necessary tools (`os` and `OpenAI`).
-2. Then, you create a "client" - think of this as establishing a phone line to the AI.
-3. You send a message to the AI, just like texting a friend.
-4. The AI processes your message and sends back a response.

-This code sets up the AI client and asks it to say "This is a test."
-It's like teaching a parrot to repeat a phrase!

-#### Chat.py

-**chat.py** is a full working script using OpenAI modules and code to talk to an AI model.
-I will be including the code for Polling Helpers and Running a Thread, and all the other functions into the script as we go along to make it easier to use.

-**chat.py** will continue to add the new functions to the script as we go along.
-This is a great way to learn how to use the OpenAI API.

 ## Polling Helpers

-When interacting with the API some actions such as starting a [Run](#run) and adding files to vector stores are [asynchronous](#asynchronous) and take time to complete.
-The [SDK](#SDK) includes helper functions which will poll the status until it reaches a terminal state and then return the resulting object.
+When interacting with the API some actions such as starting a [Run](#quick-definitions) and adding files to vector stores are [asynchronous](#quick-definitions) and take time to complete.
+The [SDK](#quick-definitions) includes helper functions which will poll the status until it reaches a terminal state and then return the resulting object.
 If an API method results in an action that could benefit from polling there will be a corresponding version of the method ending in '_and_poll'.

 ### ⏳ **Explanation:**

 Some actions take time to complete, like starting a process or uploading files.
-[Polling helpers](#Polling_helpers) keep checking until these actions are done.
+[Polling helpers](#quick-definitions) keep checking until these actions are done.
 Imagine you are baking a cake and you keep checking the oven until the cake is ready.
 In this case, you're starting a task (like asking the AI to do some work) and then waiting until it's finished before moving on.
-The [create_and_poll](#create_and_poll) function does this waiting for you automatically, so you don't have to keep checking manually.
+The [create_and_poll](#quick-definitions) function does this waiting for you automatically, so you don't have to keep checking manually.

 ## Running a Thread

-To create and poll a run within a [thread](#thread) using the OpenAI API, follow these steps:
+To create and poll a run within a [thread](#quick-definitions) using the OpenAI API, follow these steps:

 ### Overview